nicolas-montani/Smart-Letterbox/README.md

 One key decision was to construct our prototype using a cardboard box rather than modifying an actual letterbox.
 This pragmatic choice was driven by several factors:

 - Our team members were distributed across three different cities, making it impractical to work on a shared physical letterbox
-The cardboard prototype allowed each team member to work on the setup in the university office at Torstrasse.
+- The cardboard prototype allowed each team member to work on the setup in the university office at Torstrasse.
 - It simplified iteration and modification during development
 - It created a controlled environment for sensor testing without external variables

 ### Battery and Power Considerations
 After evaluating power requirements, we made the following decisions:

-ESP32 as the edge device: The ESP32 offeres sufficient processing capabilities and robust WiFi connectivity features that were crucial for reliability.
+ESP32 as the edge device: The ESP32 offers sufficient processing capabilities and robust WiFi connectivity features that were crucial for reliability.
 It is powerable with a simple external battery via mini-usb.

 USB power with battery backup: For our prototype, we designed the system to primarily use USB power, with provisions for connecting a power bank as a backup power source.
 This decision balanced:
 - Practical testing needs (continuous operation during development)